- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 Canada Olympic Park

-Canada Olympic Park was a major venue during the 1988 Winter Olympic Games, and now hosts skiing and snowboarding programmes every winter, as well as housing the Canada Sports Hall of Fame.
-The sporting facility also has multiple exhibitions and interactive visitor experiences and boasts a small movie theatre featuring sporting highlights throughout Canadian history.
+Canada Olympic Park was a major venue during the 1988 Winter Olympic Games, and now hosts skiing and snowboarding programmes every winter, and also houses the Canada Sports Hall of Fame.
+The sporting facility has multiple exhibitions and interactive visitor experiences and boasts a small movie theatre featuring sporting highlights throughout Canadian history.

 Located in the heart of the city, the Glenbow is Canada's largest museum, with plenty of exhibition space, spread over three floors.
 It houses more than a million artefacts, filling up 20 galleries which showcase the colourful story of Canada's frontier history.